 REIQ trainers and assessors are highly skilled real estate industry experts, who aim to deliver invaluable industry insights and experiences to students.
 REIQ students will receive a comprehensive suite of online resources upon confirmation of enrolment.

 Please contact the training team if you have not received a confirmation email prior to your course starting.
 Taking into account busy lifestyles of working professionals, the REIQ offer self-paced courses to allow students to complete the learning materials in their own time.

-Students have 6 months from the date of enrolment to submit all assessments for individual units or short courses (Registration course, RLA Licence and Auctioneer Licence) and 12 months from the date of enrolment to submit all assessments for the Real Estate Agent Licence.
-After this time, your access will be cancelled and a $50 per month access fee will apply to reinstate your access to the student portal.
+Students have 6 months from the date of enrolment to submit all assessments for individual units or short courses (Registration course, RLA Licence and Auctioneer Licence) and 12 months from the date of enrolment to submit all assessments for the Real Estate Agent Licence and the Certificate IV Program.
+After this time, your access will be cancelled.
+Extensions are able to be purchased for $300 for a 3 month period to reinstate access to the student portal.